 Grades earned in subsequent sessions would then be added to the prior grades to determine the student's cGPA.

-15.3 MA in Law - Notification of Grades
+15.3 MBLT - Notification of Grades

 Grades are generally not available until very shortly before the start of the next semester/session.
 Grades will be available online through the password-protected Portal.
 Grades will not be released by telephone.